fredszaq/test-ignore-if/README.md

 test_ignore_if_utils::enable_ignore_if_env_set_for("CI")
 ```
 This ensures your code is recompiled if the `CI` environment variable
-changes, and tels the proc macro you've done enabled this
+changes, and tels the proc macro you've enabled this

 Then you can annotate your tests
 ```rust